Farahzalsaf/Farahzalsaf/README.md

 # 💫 About Me:
 👋 Hello there!
-My Name is Farah Al Safwan<br>👩‍💻​ I am a junior majoring in Computer Science at the Arab Open University, Saudi Arabia<br>🌱 I’m currently learning Data Analysis and Management <br>💬 Ask me about Java, OOP, Python and SQL <br>
+My Name is Farah Al Safwan<br>👩‍💻​ I am a senior majoring in Computer Science at the Arab Open University, Saudi Arabia<br>🌱 I’m currently learning Data Analysis and Management <br>💬 Ask me about Java, OOP, Python and SQL <br>

 ## 🌐 Socials: